jornaman/automate-aws-with-python/README.md

-# automate-aws-with-python
+# Automating AWS with Python

-Repository for automating AWS with Python course
+Repository for ACG Automating AWS with Python